cloudfoundry/java-buildpack-system-test/README.md

 # Cloud Foundry Java Buildpack System Tests

-The purpose of this repository is to exercise the [Cloud Foundry Java Buildpack][b] together with its dependencies and associated services to ensure that the whole works together correctly.
+The purpose of this repository is to exercise the [Cloud Foundry Java Buildpack][b] together with its dependencies to ensure that the whole works together correctly.

 The tests are JUnit tests in a Maven build which push the [Java Test Applications][a] to Cloud Foundry.